Morvie/Documentation/Documents/GDPR-documentation.md

 ### Counterpart of using Relational databases.

 When using Relational databases primarly for this application the Partion tollerance type of databases where not used.
 However for the future expansion I might consider using this type of databases, such as `MongoDB` and `Cassandra` which are NoSQL databases.
 Why?
 The reason behind this has to do with `scalability and application up-time.`

-### Regular Backups of data

-Within the database of Azure SQL database, I checked a

 <div align= "center">